SmartManoj/GPT3_AI_Chat/readme.md

-This file generate conversations between two optimistic AIs about a topic.
+This python file generate conversations between two optimistic AIs about a topic.